-HST 182 - History of Eastern Civilization to 1500
+History of Eastern Civilization to 1500

-IAI: S2 920N History of Eastern Civilization to 1500 includes the political and cultural history of India, China, Japan and Southeast Asia.
+History of Eastern Civilization to 1500 includes the political and cultural history of India, China, Japan and Southeast Asia.
 The origins, development and importance of the major religions of Asia will be stressed.
+Prerequisite: None survey of the developments in India, China, Japan, and Southeast Asia since the arrival of the Europeans.
+The impact of technology from the West upon political ideas, cultural-religious values, and economics will be stressed.

-HST 183 - History of Eastern Civilization Since 1500
+HST 183 -History of Eastern Civilization Since 1500